Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of examining HQIM overview materials that help build understanding of how the instructional framework and overarching design of the HQIM reflects the science of reading research (e.g., research base and underlying principles, scope and sequence and standards maps, text types/genres/complexity).
+• Evidence in the professional learning of examining HQIM overview materials that help build understanding of how the instructional framework and overarching design of the HQIM reflects the science of reading research (e.g., research base and underlying principles, scope and sequence and standards maps, text types/genres/complexity).

-• Evidence in professional learning of how specific lesson activities within the HQIM are designed to develop skills necessary for reading and/or writing development (e.g., HQIM-specific instructional routines, unit/lesson flow/progression, checks for understanding).
+• Evidence in the professional learning of how specific lesson activities within the HQIM are designed to develop skills necessary for reading and/or writing development (e.g., HQIM-specific instructional routines, unit/lesson flow/progression, checks for understanding).

 2 points: